 The District has about 220 inhabitants with 150 housing units, 95 occupied, most in the town, half on the Reservation (See Demographics).
 Houses are single storey, wooden homes with no basement or occupied attic.
-A few are two storey, including the Fort Bidwell Hotel.
+A few are two storey, including the historic Fort Bidwell Hotel.

 Operations by the Fort Bidwell Volunteer Fire Department are limited by personnel, equipment, and availability.
 Response cannot be guaranteed.